 Sugar-Free Chocolate Bites are so delicious!
 A simple 4-ingredient recipe that makes the best refined sugar-free chocolate!
 Add your favorite toppings if desired!

 I set out to find the best sugar-free chocolate out there.
 I tried a few recipes.
 The first one was ok but not that great.
 I found a better recipe and over time I perfected this recipe and liked it so much that now that I’m not taking a sugar break it’s still my go-to afternoon chocolate fix!
 (Note: The chocolates just look melty in this picture because I took this picture in 100 F degree weather.)

-All you need to do is melt coconut oil then whisk in cocoa powder, maple syrup, and vanilla extract.
+All you need to do is melt coconut oil, whisk in cocoa powder, maple syrup, and vanilla extract.
 Then set it up in the freezer and it’s ready to enjoy!
 I use mini paper cup liners but you could also use this heart-shaped mold, small square mold, gem-shaped mold, or even an 8×8 dish lined with foil then remove and cut the chocolate into bite-size pieces.

 I love this chocolate just plain but it’s also fun to add toppings!
 Above are some of my favorite toppings.
 My top 3 are peanut butter, almonds, and raisins.